 What’s wrong with public video surveillance?
 Here are some bad points of public CCTV cameras.

-Some essays discussing surveillance cameras in public places show that the cameras may be abused.
-One example of how a public camera may be misused is that, information gathered by law enforcement can be used as a form of blackmail.
+A con of surveillance cameras in public places is that these security cameras may be abused.
+One example of how a public camera may be misused is that information gathered by law enforcement can be used as a form of blackmail.

 Another form of abuse is voyeurism.
-Spying on women using public surveillance cameras is quite common in areas where these cameras have been set up.
-This can become quite an issue that needs to be dealt with.
+Spying on women with public surveillance cameras is quite common, which becomes quite an issue that needs to be dealt with.

-Overall, the simple lack of control or limits on the public camera use is one of the biggest problems.
-Until now, there is not a good check-and-balance system, in order to prevent abuses from occurring.
+Overall, the simple lack of control or limits on public camera use is one of the biggest problems.
+Until now, there is no a good check-and-balance system, in order to prevent abuses from occurring.